Custom Content Type Manager

 Please note: if you are upgrading from version 0.8.7 or before, you must completely uninstall and remove the previous version!
 This will not delete any of your content, but you should take some notes about the exact names of your content types before doing this.
 Sorry, I know it's a pain, but I had to correct for limitations in the data structure.
 See this Wiki page for more information.

-You can always checkout the most recent version of the code at
+The most recent SVN version of the code is located at:

 - Fix for dropdown/radio buttons